LargitData — Enterprise Intelligence & Risk AI Platform

 FAQ

-Social Listening focuses on "monitoring" and "collecting" brand-related discussions online, while Sentiment Analysis goes a step further by applying AI technology to perform "sentiment classification" and "in-depth analysis" on the collected data.
+Social Listening focuses on 'monitoring' and 'collecting' brand-related discussions online, while Sentiment Analysis goes a step further by applying AI technology to perform 'sentiment classification' and 'in-depth analysis' on the collected data.
 In other words, social listening is the foundation of sentiment analysis, and sentiment analysis is the advanced application of social listening.
 A complete sentiment management system typically encompasses both capabilities.

 Yes, sentiment analysis is equally important for small and medium-sized enterprises.
 In the social media era, even a small brand can be thrust into a PR crisis by a single negative review.
 Sentiment analysis helps SMEs monitor customer feedback in real time, understand market trends, and track competitor activity — obtaining market insights that were once affordable only to large enterprises, at a fraction of the cost.
 Modern SaaS-based sentiment analysis tools allow SMEs to access professional-grade sentiment analysis services at reasonable prices.